tamascsaba/jsconf-2024-presentation/slides/slides.md

 <!--
 My advice?
 Just lift weights.
 It doesn’t have to be heavy; consistency is key.
 You can even start with bodyweight exercises or resistance bands.
-The idea is to gradually challenge your muscles.
+It is not necesary to go the the gym you know one of the acciant sport is the traditional japanese stone lifting.
  -->

 ---